aiven/aiven-docs/docs/platform/howto/add-storage-space.md

 ---
-title: Adjust disk storage
+title: Scale disk storage
 ---

-import ConsoleLabel from "@site/src/components/ConsoleIcons"
+import ConsoleLabel from "@site/src/components/ConsoleIcons" import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Use dynamic disk sizing (<abbr>DDS</abbr>) to scale your service by updating service disk storage, by a factor of 10 Gi, without upgrading your plan.
+Use dynamic disk sizing (<abbr>DDS</abbr>) to scale your service's disk storage by a factor of 10 Gi, without upgrading your plan.

 This operation does not disrupt your running service.
 You pay only for the additional storage, not for the compute resources that are part of an upgraded